BetaProjectWave/cat-fact-challenge/README.md

 * Implement `pagination` behaviour that can be applied to one or both of the `fact` and `breed` endpoints

 You are free to add additional functionality in addition to the above if you so wish.

-We would also like you to consider the following:

-* How might you deploy the application
-* RESTful API design
-* How you might optimize the application for performance
-* How might you secure the API
-* How you might extend the application in the future.

 You may tackle the problem in any suitable development environment.
 If you so wish, you can tackle the problem using a different language or framework.